learnbyexample/100_page_python_intro/exercises/Exercises.md

 # Executing external commands

-* Read [subprocess.run documentation](https://docs.python.org/3/library/subprocess.html#subprocess.run) and modify the below `ls` example to:
+* Read the [subprocess.run documentation](https://docs.python.org/3/library/subprocess.html#subprocess.run) and modify the below `ls` example to:
     * redirect the `stderr` stream to `/dev/null`
     * automatically raise an exception when the exit status is non-zero